oscarjaram/kaggle_titanic/plan_todo.md

 8   Ticket       891 non-null    object
 9   Fare         891 non-null    float64
 10  [] Cabin     204 non-null    object
-11  Embarked     889 non-null    object
+11  [] Embarked  889 non-null    object

 ## Survived
-[] Is the dependent value, all visualizations have to use it to evaluate the predictability power.
+[x] Is the dependent value, all visualizations have to use it to evaluate the predictability power.
+[x] There are more not survived (549) than survived (342).

 ## Pclass
 [] Transform to a categorical value.
 [] Categorical value.
 We need to encode it.

 ## Name
-[] String value, maybe we can associate some lastnames or extract information.
+[x] String value, maybe we can associate some lastnames or extract information.
-[] We can extract some information Mr., Mrs., Miss, etc.
+[x] Create value if have parenthesis
+[x] Create value if have quotes
+[x] Create value for title (Mrs, Mr, Miss)
+[x] Create value for number of words (names)
+[x] Create value for numer of letters
+[x] Average large of the names
+[x] Large of the lastname
+[x] Composed lastname

 ## Sex
 [] Categorical value.
 We need to encode it.